morrownr/88x2bu/Bridged Wireless Access Point.md

 -----

-2. Disable Raspberry Pi onboard WiFi:
+2. Disable Raspberry Pi onboard WiF.

 Note: Disregard if not installing to Raspberry Pi hardware.